Products, Services, and Data

 Amendments to the Federal Clean Air Act mandate that any transportation project that uses federal funds and/or is deemed to be “regionally significant” in nonattainment or maintenance areas cannot contribute to the degradation of air quality – that is, they must “conform” to air quality plans to maintain compliance with the standards.
 The process to show that projects will not degrade air quality is called an air quality conformity demonstration.
 COMPASS conducts the air quality conformity demonstration for Northern Ada County.

-Transportation conformity is demonstrated when a nonattainment or maintenance area can show, within the applicable guidelines and regulations, that planned transportation projects listed in a transportation program or plan will not cause or contribute to exceedances of the Environmental Protection Agency’s (EPA’s) health based air quality standards.
+Transportation conformity is demonstrated when a nonattainment or maintenance area can show, within the applicable guidelines and regulations, that planned transportation projects listed in a transportation program or plan will not cause or contribute to exceedances of health-based air quality standards.
 A finding of nonconformance would prevent the implementation of certain federally funded and/or regionally significant transportation projects.

 For more information contact: MaryAnn Waldinger, (208) 475-2242.